emeryberger/emeryberger/README.md

 ## Bio

-Emery Berger is a Professor in the [Manning College of Information and Computer Sciences](https://cics.umass.edu) at the [University of Massachusetts Amherst](https://www.umass.edu/), the flagship campus of the UMass system.
+Emery Berger is a Professor in the [Manning College of Information and Computer Sciences](https://cics.umass.edu) at the [University of Massachusetts Amherst](https://www.umass.edu/), the flagship campus of the UMass system; he is also an Amazon Scholar.
 He graduated with a [Ph.D. in Computer Science](https://repositories.lib.utexas.edu/handle/2152/455) from the [University of Texas at Austin](https://www.cs.utexas.edu/) in 2002.
 Professor Berger has been a Visiting Scientist at [Microsoft Research](https://www.microsoft.com/en-us/research) and at the [Universitat Politècnica de Catalunya (UPC)](https://www.ac.upc.edu/en) / [Barcelona Supercomputing Center (BSC)](https://bsc.es/).

 Professor Berger’s research spans programming languages, runtime systems, and operating systems, with a particular focus on systems that transparently improve reliability, security, and performance.
 He and his collaborators have created a number of influential software systems including [Hoard](https://github.com/emeryberger/Hoard), a fast and scalable memory manager that accelerates multithreaded applications (used by companies including British Telecom, Cisco, Crédit Suisse, Reuters, Royal Bank of Canada, SAP, and Tata, and [on which the Mac OS X memory manager is based](http://emeryblogger.wordpress.com/2010/10/26/im-a-mac-or-emery-inside/)); [DieHard](https://github.com/emeryberger/DieHard), an error-avoiding memory manager that [directly influenced the design of the Windows 7 Fault-Tolerant Heap](http://emeryblogger.wordpress.com/2010/04/06/winning-the-war-on-bugs/); and DieHarder, a secure memory manager that was an inspiration for hardening changes made to the Windows 8 heap (see this map of the [landscape of memory management research](https://github.com/plasma-umass/memory-landscape) for an overview).
 He also created and maintains the widely-used [CSrankings](https://csrankings.org) website.